open-planning/roboplan/README.md

 ## Packages list

-The main packages found in this repo are as follows.
+The main folders found in this repo are as follows.

 - `roboplan` : The core C++ library.
 - `roboplan_simple_ik` : A simple inverse kinematics (IK) solver.